-Admittedly, when Jacala first opened, we didn't know much about it.
+Admittedly, when Jacala first opened many years ago, we didn't know much about it.
 And their sign didn't give much away.

-On top of the very litte marketing and advertising, in the early days, it was difficult to get a reservation.
+On top of the very litte marketing and advertising in those early days, it was difficult to get a reservation.
 A quiet hype had been building.

 With a desire to put an end to the "busy signal," we took a sharp turn left into Jacala one evening when passing through Meads Bay.
 My Dad dropped in and asked if they had room for dinner.

 They did not, but they offered a reservation for the following evening.
-My Dad took it!
+We took it!

 Before exiting the building, he took a look around.
-The restaurant was only at half capacity.
-How bizarre.
-Amongst the clientele were 4 familiar faces.
-The General Managers of Cap Juluca, CuisinArt, Malliouhana and Viceroy, each dining at Jacala separately.
+Among the clientele were 4 familiar faces.
+The General Managers of Cap Juluca, CuisinArt, Malliouhana and Viceroy (this was before it became Four Seasons), each dining at Jacala separately.

 Upon entering Jacala, one particular thing became evident.
-Jacala is quiet.
+Jacala's ambiance is peaceful.

-The Morrocan inspiration throughout is elegant, and the lulling of the waves just outside creates a romantic, beachside setting.
+The Moroccan inspiration throughout is elegant, and the lulling of the waves just outside creates a romantic, beachside setting.

 We were greeted by the owner/manager, Jacques Borderon.